pytorch/serve/kubernetes/kserve/mnist_readme.md

 }
 ```

-## The KFServing Changes in the handler files
+## The KServe Changes in the handler files

 * 1)  When you write a handler, always expect a plain Python list containing data ready to go into `preprocess`.
-The mnist request difference between the regular torchserve and kfserving is as below
+The mnist request difference between the regular torchserve and kserve is as below

 	### Regular torchserve request